juliocastellanos-io/lifesciences-boost/src/pages/showcase/IBP-CrossTab.md

 ---
 ### CrossTab

-In the context of a collaboration between IBP and Globant, we are creating an innovative tool that will allow the breeders obtain recommendations based on the desired traits for the new generations of crops.
-This application helps the producer choose the right germoplasm to breed between hundreds of options, reducing experimentation costs and times.
+<p style="text-align:justify;">In the context of a collaboration between IBP and Globant, we are creating an innovative tool that will allow the breeders obtain recommendations based on the desired traits for the new generations of crops.
+This application helps the producer choose the right germoplasm to breed between hundreds of options, reducing experimentation costs and times. </p>

 ### Deciding on the desired traits